Nemocas/AbstractAlgebra.jl/docs/src/misc.md

 We provide macros `@show_name`, `@show_special` and `@show_special_elem` to
 change the way certain objects are printed.

-In compact and supercompact printing mode, `@show_name` tries to determine a suitable name to print instead of the object (see [`AbstractAlgebra.get_name`](@ref)).
+In compact and terse printing mode, `@show_name` tries to determine a suitable name to print instead of the object (see [`AbstractAlgebra.get_name`](@ref)).

 `@show_special` checks if an attribute `:show` is present.
 If so, it has to be